 - can be mounted vertical (shown) or horizontal.
 For horizontal, the clip.stl or cover.stl will be needed to retain the wires in the tray

 Each tray is about a 7 hour print.
-The body stl files have a stabilizing bar that is intended to be cut off.
+The body stl files have a print stabilizing bar that is intended to be cut off.
+However, the trays still join if you leave the bar attached.

 Amazon Baiscs PETG